 TRUE Solicitors are experienced in obtaining compensation, rehabilitation and support for clients who have suffered due to a fall from height in the workplace.
 We handle all accident at work claims on a No Win, No Fee basis.

 Contact us today for a free, initial assessment of your claim.
 Submit your details below or call us on 0344 854 7000.

-What are the common causes of fall from height compensation claims?
+What are the common causes of accidents at height?

 People with the following professions are more at risk of experiencing a fall from height at work:

 • Window Cleaners/ Window Installers